InflexCZE/PatchZone/README.md

 3) Optionally: use "Verify integrity of game files" feature in Steam (or equivalent of your installer).

 # Contribution Welcomed
 If you feel like there is something missing in the PatchZone, find bugs or room for improvements, feel free to open an issue or commit pull request directly.
-PatchZone community-made project, by community for community.
+PatchZone is community-made project, by community for community.
 If you land a hand everyone will benefit.

 # Disclamer
 PatchZone can make the game unstable and/or crash.